-- Multiple insurance products: If you are looking to insure everything with one company, you will likely find a wider range of insurance products with a large company versus a small company.
+- Multiple insurance products: If you are looking to insure everything with one company, you may find a wider range of insurance products with a large company versus a small company.

-- Customer service hours: Larger insurance companies usually have more capability to hire customer service representatives, so can stay open longer and handle a higher volume of calls.
+- Customer service hours: Larger insurance companies usually have a greater number of customer service representatives, which allows for longer customer service windows of time and the ability to handle a higher volume of calls.

-- Multiple access points: Whether you prefer to handle your insurance business over the phone, online or through the app, large insurance companies offer multiple ways to access your policy and claims day or night.
+- Multiple access points: Whether you prefer to handle your insurance business over the phone, online or through the app, large insurance companies typically offer multiple ways to access or manage your policy and claims whenever it is convenient.

 Although there are advantages of using a large insurance company, there are some disadvantages to consider:

-- Lack of personal service: Depending on the insurance company, you may have to call an 800 number to speak to a representative.
+- Lack of personal service: This may be true if the insurance company operates through a call-center model instead of the local agency model.
+In this case, you may have to call an 800 number to speak to a representative.
 It is unlikely your agent will have a longstanding history with you and your family, and you will not always be able to speak to the same person twice, except in some cases with an assigned claims adjustor.

-- Potential for long claims process: In the event of a natural disaster or large number of claims in an area or across multiple states, large insurance companies may take some time to process your claim.
+- Potential for long claims process: In the event of a natural disaster or large number of claims in an area or across multiple states, large insurance company claims may take a longer time to process.

-- Specialized coverages: Small insurance companies typically work closely with a local customer base and can provide specialized coverages to meet their needs better than larger insurers providing coverage to the entire country.
+- Specialized coverage: Small insurance companies typically work closely with a local customer base and can provide specialized coverage recommendations to meet their needs better than larger insurers providing coverage to the entire country.

 - Coverage A, Dwelling: $250,000